Capture method — Demersal otter trawl

 Iceland, Faroes grounds, West of Scotland, North of Azores, East of Greenland

 The fishery for this species is distributed over a vast area, but with a substantial part taking place in a limited area west of Iceland.
-It is mainly conducted by factory trawlers operating with demersal trawls (96%), and to a lesser extent by gillnetters and longliners (4%).
+It is mainly conducted by factory trawlers operating with bottom trawls/ shrimp trawls (82%), and to a lesser extent by gillnetters and longliners (18%).
+Demersal otter trawling is not a very selective form of fishing and can catch endangered species.
+Habitat impacts and management is limited.
+However, new studies have outlined where vulnerable habitats are found for better avoidance.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Dab